giganticbite/hil-CPGenerator/index.md

 where $\rm{D_{\mathit{i}}}/\mathbf{R_{\mathit{i}}}$ is the chord of the degree $\rm{D_{\mathit{i}}}$ on region $\rm{\mathbf{R_{\mathit{i}}}}$ and $\mathbf{P_{\mathit{k}}}$ is a tonic pivot.

+[^1]: K. Fujii, Y. Saito, S. Takamichi, Y. Baba, and H. Saruwatari, *HumanGAN: generative adversarial network with hu-manbased discriminator and its evaluation in speech perception modeling*, in Proc.
+ICASSP, pp. 6239-6243, 2020.

-[^1]: F. Lerdahl, *Tonal Pitch Space*.
+[^2]: F. Lerdahl, *Tonal Pitch Space*.
 Oxford University Press, 2001.

-[^2]: F. Lerdahl, R. Jackendoff. *A Generative Theory of Tonal Music*, Cambridge, Mass: MIT Press, 1983.
+[^3]: F. Lerdahl, R. Jackendoff. *A Generative Theory of Tonal Music*, Cambridge, Mass: MIT Press, 1983.

-[^3]: S. Sakamoto and S. Tojo. *Harmony Analysis of Music in Tonal Pitch Space*, in IPSJ SIG Technical Report, Vol.2009-MUS-80, No.9, pp.1-6, 2009, (in Japanese).
+[^4]: S. Sakamoto and S. Tojo. *Harmony Analysis of Music in Tonal Pitch Space*, in IPSJ SIG Technical Report, Vol.2009-MUS-80, No.9, pp.1-6, 2009, (in Japanese).